-"You're under arrest for tentative of child's abuse.
+"You're under arrest for tentative of children abuse.
 Come with us peacefully."

 "Huuuuuuuuuuuuuuuuh?
 No candy?" said Chihiro, tilting her head on the side.

 She smiled and dropped the act once they left.
-She turned toward one of the man.
+She turned toward one of the men.

-"Thank you officer.
-I've got to go calm my friend now.
+"Thank you, Officer.
+I've got to go to calm my friend now.
 She must think I'm in a really bad spot."